Structural Anatomy and Rehabilitation Sciences

 Bone and Joint Research Laboratory: Equipped with cutting-edge technologies, including instruments for assessing biomechanical material properties (MTS 858 mini Bionix II) and motion tracking (Polhemus LIBERTY 6D), the Bone and Joint Research Laboratory supports investigations of hard and soft tissue biomechanics.

 Comparative Anatomy and Morphometrics Laboratory: The CAM Lab supports investigations of anatomy in both humans and non-human species.
-The lab facilitates hard/soft-tissue dissection, histological analyses, and 3D quantitative analyses of anatomy using modalities such as 3D laser scanning, computed tomography (CT), and magnetic resonance imaging (MRI).
+The lab facilitates 3D quantitative analyses of anatomy using modalities such as 3D laser scanning, computed tomography (CT), and magnetic resonance imaging (MRI).

-Human Thermoregulation Laboratory: With construction beginning in Fall 2021, the Human Thermoregulation Lab will be equipped with a 150 ft2 walk-in environmental chamber to support experimental testing of the interaction between human anatomy and thermoregulatory physiology during exposure to different climatic conditions.
+Human Thermoregulation Laboratory: The Human Thermoregulation Lab is equipped with a 150 ft2 Cantrol walk-in environmental chamber to support experimental investigations into the interaction between human anatomy and thermoregulatory physiology during exposure to different climatic conditions.

 3D Printing Laboratory: The 3D Printing Lab houses advanced printing technologies for educational, outreach, and research purposes.
 These include a 3D printer (Ultimaker 3e) for the production of hyper-accurate 3D anatomical models and a large-format printer (HP Designjet Z5200) for cost-efficient printing of high-resolution faculty/student research posters.

 CHI Forensic Anthropology Unit: A part of the Center for Human Identification (CHI), the Forensic Anthropology Unit at UNTHSC specializes in forensic analyses of human skeletal remains originating within a medicolegal context.